 The Hardisty Terminal has storage, receipt and delivery connections to all major pipelines in the area, the Hardisty Unit Train Facility and the Hardisty DRU.
-The Hardisty Terminal also receives product from Gibson's Bellshill, Provost and Viking pipelines.
+The Hardisty Terminal also receives product from Gibson's Provost and Viking pipelines while the Bellshill pipeline is currently suspended.
 The Edmonton Terminal has storage, receipt and delivery connections to major pipelines in the area, including pipeline connectivity with certain refining and upgrading facilities.
 In addition to pipeline receipts, crude oil and condensate are trucked into all of Gibson's terminals.

+The Gibson Wink Terminal is strategically located at a central hub in the Delaware Basin and has the ability to deliver crude oil to multiple egress pipelines transporting oil from the Permian Basin to the US Gulf Coast.
 The Company's Pyote East Pipeline and Pyote West Pipeline are platforms for potential future business development and infrastructure growth in the Permian basin, and have delivery connections to major pipelines in the area.

-The Infrastructure segment also operates the Moose Jaw Facility on behalf of the Refined Products portion of the Marketing segment, processing crude oil into refined products.
+The Infrastructure segment operates the Moose Jaw Facility on behalf of the Refined Products portion of the Marketing segment, processing crude oil into refined products.
 The Marketing segment sources the crude oil used in the refining process and markets the refined products produced.